gunselisevinc/Content-Based-Image-Classification/README.md

 Database contains 3 classes (cloudy, shine and sunrise) and consists of 30 images.
 A query is simply the name of an image whose content will be used for classification.
 For these queries, the ground truth results (class labels) are the names of the images.

 ## Files
-GrayScaleCode.py : Grayscale Training and Validation
+GrayScaleCode.py : Grayscale Training and Validation <br />
-RgbHistogramCode.py : RGB Training and Validation
+RgbHistogramCode.py : RGB Training and Validation <br />
 TestImagesTestCode.py : Testing the best case in all validations